 This goes more so for road trips focused on mountainous and coastal landscapes, like Ireland’s Wild Atlantic Way.
-Drone can give an entirely new perspective of the landscapes, for videos and photography.
+A drone can give an entirely new perspective of the landscapes for videos and photography.

 They are also just great fun to fly.
 These days drones are so small they even fit in pockets and can set off from the palm of your hand.
 With the use of phone apps to guide them, they have become a simple yet effective tool for photography-obsessed travelers.

 But there are also other more practical perks of a drone, something we didn’t realize until finding ourselves off track in a National Park, and that is that drones are great for finding places when completely lost!